-Staff selected for the CU Boulder Outstanding Colorado Educator Award will receive an award certificate and an invitation to our Outstanding Colorado Student and Educator Award Reception in May, where they will be honored for their dedication to supporting students' higher education dreams.
-Outstanding Colorado Student and Educator Award Day will include special sessions for high school staff.
+Staff selected for the CU Boulder Outstanding Colorado High School Educator Award will receive an award certificate and an invitation to our Outstanding Colorado Student and Educator Award Night in May, where they will be honored for their dedication to supporting students' higher education dreams.

 Please work with your colleagues to nominate one staff member from your school who has demonstrated commitment to helping students achieve their higher education goals.
 The individual may be a principal, counselor, teacher or member of the support staff.

 We hope you will collaborate with your colleagues, who may also have been invited to submit nominations, to nominate one member of your staff.

 |Animas High School||Hannah Starbuck||Math Teacher and Academic Advisor|